wentam/bottom-bracket/notes/design.md

 * byte strings syntax
 * the reader and printer should be defined entirely through reader and printer macros - such that the user can replace the behavior entirely should they choose.
-* remove the first 'a' from aarrp? the only way aarrp is assembly-aware is in the 'asm' macro.
+* remove the first 'a' from arrp? the only way arrp is assembly-aware is in the 'asm' macro.

 TODO: we've been assuming the array deliminators are '(' and ')'.
 Could we